anitab-org/open-source-day/_pages/become_a_mentor.md

 Paste a link to the pull request in your application!

-### Where can I find the list of projects?

-Mentors application is opened for the following projects:

-<iframe class="airtable-embed" src="https://airtable.com/embed/shrpbjtqjLPQYmyqv?backgroundColor=orange&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-Follow the instructions in the contribution guide of each project to setup your environment, find issues and submit pull request.

 ### What am I committing to do?
 Before OSD:
 * Participate in an online training (~1hr)